Tianmaru/mb-warband-fellowship/Readme.md

 This repository is meant to be a backup copy for me and to serve as an example for other modders.

 ## Installing
-To built the mod and install it for your copy of Mount and Blade: Warband, copy the "Native" module folder of the game and rename it, change export_dir in module_info.py to that new folders path and run build_module.bat.
+To built the mod and install it for your copy of Mount and Blade: Warband, copy the "Native" module folder of the game and rename it, change export_dir in module_info.py to that new folders path and run build_module.bat on Windows or build_module.sh on Linux.
-Steam Workshop Version coming soon.
+Alternatively, you could install the mod from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1595660296).

 ## Built with
 * [Mount&Blade Module System, modified by Lav](https://forums.taleworlds.com/index.php?topic=324874.0)